derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

   - This category is for tasks that would be great to execute but are not vital to the final product

 Individual tasks are represented by cards on the trello board.
 Each task has an appropriate title and description.
 And for some tasks/ideas I found it best to use checklists within certain cards to help break the tasks up into more manageable components.
 As well as this I utilised colour coded lables within the cards to help identify importance of certain tasks and to help recognise which tasks belonged to which aspects of the project.
 I found these labels extremely helpful in terms of time management as it allowed me to visually identify which tasks were most difficult.

+I started this project by adding in the cards which related to the marking rubric and then I added the cards which related to the models and schemas.
+I then added in the cards for the blueprints.
+Within most of the cards I kept checklists which esentially acted as mini tasks to complete in order to complete the entired card. i then added cards relating to authentication, validation and error handling.
+Some cards did get added to the board at a later stage as the project developed and more functionality was required.

+Through the course of the project I did update cards frequently to reflect descisions made in regards to the project.
+I checked and updated the trello almost every day and sometime multiple times a day.
+I also referred back to the ERD frequently and updated that to reflect the trello and the project.

 To view the trello board, please follow this [link](https://trello.com/b/Q8UNFyib/t2a2-api-web-server)